 Here are some simple ways by which you can start spreading more love into the world and less fear:

-- Cultivate love within yourself: You can’t be a source of love to others if you don’t love yourself first.
+1. Cultivate love within yourself: You can’t be a source of love to others if you don’t love yourself first.
 This seems like a no-brainer but it’s not so easy to implement.
 One of the biggest lessons in the human journey is learning how to accept ourselves for who we are and love ourselves, despite our flaws.
 Learning how to manage our insecurities and fears through the ups and downs of life is an essential skill for a fulfilling life.
 When you work on dealing with your own “stuff” and seriously engage in self-care, the natural byproduct of that will be a positive energy flow that goes out into the world.
-When you’re shining and being your best self, others will benefit from it and will want to follow in your footsteps.

-- Become a source of hope: Today, it’s easy to become pessimistic and get caught up with what’s wrong with the world.
+4. Become a source of hope: Today, it’s easy to become pessimistic and get caught up with what’s wrong with the world.
 We mistake skepticism for pragmatism and criticizing for intelligent discourse.
 We’ve all been around those Debbie Downers who like to make circumstances appear worse than they actually are.
 In the world of social media, where word spreads like a forest fire, we need to be especially careful of what we say and how we express our opinions.
 I believe that hope is a beautiful and powerful word that we don’t hear enough of these days.
 When you spread hope, you’re essentially uplifting people and painting a picture of a better future.
-Make it your mission to replace every conversation or story that’s steeped in fear with a story that’s founded in hope and love.
-You can even tip the scales more towards love than fear by simply thinking about stories that inspire hope within you because you’ll send out a different vibration to the world.

-At the end of the day, we are only accountable for ourselves – the thoughts and beliefs that we accept, the words that we say and the contributions that we make in the world.
-Let us all strive to be good stewards of the field of global consciousness by reminding ourselves to strive to choose love over fear.
+At the end of the day, we’re only accountable for ourselves.
+Let us all strive to be good stewards of the planet by reminding ourselves to strive to choose love over fear in all our decisions.
 As Mother Teresa once said, “Small things done with great love will change the world.”

 All my best on your journey,